-St. Joseph School will have a comprehensive emergency preparedness plan in place, which is communicated to faculty, staff, students, and parents/guardians.
+St. Joseph School has a comprehensive emergency preparedness plan in place.
+This is part of the new SIS system.
+There are presently 11 members who participate in leadership roles on this EMS team.
 Plans for emergency situations are developed by the school administration in accordance with Civil and Archdiocesan guidelines.
 The School Board has a member who serves as the chairperson of the safety committee.
 That person meets regularly with the school administration to assure current practices are in place and the facility is equipped with needed equipment to assure the safety of the school community.

 Emergency procedures are posted in all areas that are used by the students.
 Regular drills are held in order to provide readiness for emergencies.
+We have AED protocols and a trained team in place.
+Epi pens are strategically placed throughout the school.
+We have earned recognition as one of two Heart Safe Schools in the state of Missouri.

-In the case of emergencies that require evacuation from the buildings, students gather by grade with their class teachers on the school field adjacent to the playground or the relocation site across the street in the firehouse.
+In the case of emergencies that require evacuation from the buildings, students gather by grade with their class teachers on the school field adjacent to the playground or the relocation site across the street in the Rock Community firehouse.